rpalloni/airbyte-airflow-datalakehouse-dbt-metabase/README.md

 </details>

 **Client-Server model architecture:** \
-Dremio serves as the Query and Semantic Layer.
+Dremio serves as the Query and Semantic Layer, created as an infrastructure component on a dedicated container. \
 It connects to the MinIO data lake, tracks metadata via Nessie and provides a SQL interface for both dbt (transformation) and Metabase (visualization).

 ## Airbyte local setup